greywolve/calderwood-paper/src/02_lit_review.md

 of ease of use, or performance, then separate it out in order to better manage it.

-## Service-orientated architecture and Microservices
+## Service-orientated Architecture and Microservices

 Service-orientated architectural or SOA is a design paradigm centered around the idea of multiple services, which collaborate to provide functionality to the